mcguinlu/thesis/viva-prep/questions.md

 ## Critical Top 10 Questions

+* Why is everything in different measures (e.g. 1-SD in review, 1 mmol/L in IPD analysis), and how does this effect the triangulation exercise?

+    * Obtained feedback from a clinical partner that presenting the results per 1 mmol/L would be more interpretable than per 1-SD.

+    * This variation in the definition of the exposure measurement would be covered in the assessment of indirectness due to intervention/exposure.
+For example, the indirectness due to exposure would be higher if the exposure was measured per 1 mmol/L, as it overstates the effect vs per 1-SD (usually < 1 mmol/L>)

-* This paper includes additional information - why not extracted?
+* This paper includes additional information - why not extracted as part of the review?

-* Why did you not include CFAS as one of the approached cohorts?
+* **Why did you not include CFAS as one of the approached cohorts?**

+    * They were availab

-* What criteria are you using to define the outcomes in the systematic review?
-Why not consistent?
+* **What criteria are you using to define the outcomes in the systematic review?
+Why not consistent?**

-- Can you explain the method used to examine the shape of the relationship? e.g. splines, etc.
+* **Can you explain the method used to examine the shape of the relationship? e.g. splines, etc.**

+    * Restricted cubic splines are a type of spline that is used to fit a function to a set of data points.

+* **How did you choose causal questions to address as part of the triangulation exercise?**

+    * Somewhat of a data driven approach to address those questions for which previous aspect of the thesis provide some evidence for.
+In addition, chosen to illustrate the method so

 ## General